 Cleaning it is… easy.
 The bottles are easy to rinse and toss in a sterilizer, though if you’re on the road, definitely bring a compact drying rack or resign yourself to a towel situation in your hotel room.

-Nothing feels gross, and the materials are all food-safe and BPA-free, which to me is the bare minimum for something holding breastmilk.
+The materials are all food-safe and BPA-free, which to me is the bare minimum for something holding breastmilk.
 Because I didn’t warm up these bottles, I felt okay putting my milk in there, but would prefer these were glass bottles.
 The cooler itself wipes down easily, and the bottles haven’t stained or warped after repeated use.

-Aesthetic
+✨ Aesthetic (5/5)

-If you’re someone who cares what your gear looks like—this is a great product.
 It’s compact, neutral-toned, and doesn’t scream “baby cooler.”
 It actually looks like a large water bottle.
 The green is a muted, sagey earth tone that feels more wellness-mom than baby-shower-gift.

 It’s feels elevated and thoughfully designed, but doesn’t look like you panic-bought.
 Minimal branding.
 No weird shine.
 Sleek and quiet.
+If you’re going for “understated functional,” this fits the vibe.

 Internet Sentiment

-⭐⭐⭐⭐⭐ Review Themes
+⭐⭐⭐⭐⭐ 5-Star Review Themes

-Long-Lasting Cold Performance What reviewers say:
+Long-Lasting Cold Performance

 One of the most common points of praise is how cold this cooler keeps milk — even after a full workday, flight, or day trip.
 Many reviewers mention milk still being cold 10+ hours later without the need for additional ice packs.